One-off tip

 • openMenu/closeMenu keep the hidden attribute and aria-expanded in sync.
 Using the HTML hidden attribute (rather than a CSS class) means the closed state works even before styles load.

-• Clicking outside the wrapper or pressing Escape closes the menu — standard dropdown behaviour users expect.
+• Clicking outside the wrapper or pressing Escape closes the menu, the standard dropdown behaviour users expect.

 • System mode removes the localStorage key rather than storing "system".
 Only "dark" or "light" are ever written.

 • The matchMedia change listener fires when the OS theme switches while the page is open.
-It only acts when no explicit preference is stored — i.e. the user is in System mode.
+It only acts when no explicit preference is stored, i.e. when the user is in System mode.

 Preventing the flash of wrong theme